RocketSoftware/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 **1.** Click **Debug** \> **Stop Debugging**.

-This concludes this set of tutorials that introduce Micro Focus Enterprise Developer.
+This concludes this set of tutorials that introduce Rocket Enterprise Developer.

 > **Note**: You should re-enable Enterprise Server security if you have not already done so.
 See *To recreate the Default Enterprise Server Security Configuration* in the product documentation for steps on how to re-enable security.